 In and around DFW, there are plenty more places to see how things are made that are both FREE and fun.

-· Old Doc’s Soda Shop in Dublin, Texas to see an old-fashioned bottling line.
+· Old Doc’s Soda Shop, now known as Dublin Bottling Works in Dublin, Texas to see an old-fashioned bottling line.

 · D-Bat Wooden Bat Company in Mount Pleasant.
 Have a bat made with your name.